Speaker, Leader, Award-Winning Author & Captain U.S. Coast Guard (Ret.)

 Author of the award-winning book, So Others May Live: Coast Guard Rescue Swimmers Saving Lives, Defying Death, she published four other books on leadership, role-model women in the military and a collection of STEM stories for younger audiences.

 Fostering unity and equality are active conversations in diversity and inclusion offices, by faculty, among students, military and business leaders.
-Yet in 2019, we’re still not there!
+Yet, we’re still not there!
 I’ve learned behaviors I witnessed 30 years ago on my ship as one of the first two women assigned, are still taking place today.
 Achieving equity and unity across generations requires an understanding of the roots of inequality.
 Actions and accountability are still needed to change inappropriate, commonplace cultural or institutional norms and policies which support discrimination.
 Refining our awareness of practices, policies, comments & gestures is one of the first steps to stand-up to insensitive harassment and discrimination.
 In this presentation, I will talk about how we use our personal norms and policies for the good and sometimes, inadvertently perhaps, for the detriment or disparagement of others who are not like us because of their sex, color, age or beliefs.
 Hear about issues and steps to incorporate inclusiveness while improving business practices and culture.
 I have faith that small actions of equity and acceptance of others, mavericks, people who don’t look like our “norm” or talk like “us” or are from “that generation” can have positive consequences for teams, businesses, our military and our own happiness and fulfillment.
 I will help your audience build awareness.
 We will take a small step for change.
 Imagine, cumulatively, how many miles will be walked for progress.

 Martha encourages audience participation and engages participants to face complex challenges, to rise and realize success, giving them actionable solutions.Faced with adversity, we all feel afraid.
 Martha provides insights to avoid paralysis that prevents productive responses.
 She shares insights on how to build solutions to bring to the fight in business or in life.
 Utilizing her own experiences working through the chaos of a national crisis, helping build solutions, she provides insights on leading teams and individuals.